Tracing (law): Defences

-Importantly, in each case it is only the remedy of tracing that is lost.
+Importantly, in each case it is only the process of tracing that is lost.
 The claimant may well still enjoy a personal claim against the wrongdoer, even though they may have lost their proprietary right to trace into substituted assets.

 Remedies

 In common law countries there are a variety of remedies that can be imposed when the court is satisfied that an equitable tracing claim has been made.
 The principal remedies are: